santikid/clink/README.md

-# clink
+# clink [conditional symlink farm]

-conditional symlink farm manager
+`clink` is a conditional symlink farm manager.
+You can define features as described in [Configuration](#configuration), with a condition on whether directories tagged with this feature should be symlinked.
+This condition can either be `all`, the wanted OS (`macos` | `linux`) or a custom command.

 ## Usage

-`clink link` - creates symlinks based on Configuration
+`clink link` - creates symlinks based on `clink.yaml` in current directory

 `clink unlink [-l | --leave-orphans]` - removes symlinks